MicrosoftDocs/dynamics365smb-docs-pr.it-it/business-central/ui-role-explorer.md

 > Only Role Center actions for profiles where the **Show in Role Explorer** check box is selected will appear on the extended version of the role explorer (shown with the **Explore more roles** action).
 For more information, see [Manage Profiles](admin-users-profiles-roles.md).
 -->

-## Espandere e comprimere i nodi nell'esploratore di ruoli
+## <a name="expand-and-collapse-nodes-on-the-role-explorer"></a>Espandere e comprimere i nodi nell'esploratore di ruoli

 Le azioni che aprono le pagine sono organizzate in nodi che prendono il nome dalle funzioni o dalle aree di applicazione. È possibile comprimere o espandere ogni nodo singolarmente, così come comprimere/espandere tutti i nodi contemporaneamente.